Koopman operator-based model reduction for switched-system control of PDEs: Results

 The system is controlled via rotation of the cylinder, i.e., $u(t)$ is the angular velocity.
 The uncontrolled system possesses a periodic solution, the well-known \emph{von K\'{a}rm\'{a}n vortex street}.

 We now follow the same procedure as in the previous example.
-Instead of observing the full state, we observe the lift $C_l$ and the drag $C_d$ of the cylinder:

-where $p_{i}$ is the projection of the pressure onto the $i^{\mathsf{th}}$ spatial direction.
-Additionally, we observe the vertical velocity at six different positions $(x_1,\ldots,x_6)$ in the cylinder wake (see Figure~\ref{fig:vonKarman}~(d)):
+Instead of observing the full state, we observe the lift $C_l$ and the drag $C_d$ of the cylinder.
+Additionally, we observe the vertical velocity at six different positions $(x_1,\ldots,x_6)$ in the cylinder wake (see Figure~\ref{fig:vonKarman}~(b)):

 The goal is to control the lift by rotating the cylinder.
-We transform the non-autonomous system into three autonomous ones with constant cylinder rotations $u_0 = 0$, $u_1 = 2$, $u_2 = -2$ and approximate the three corresponding Koopman operators.
+We transform the non-autonomous system into three autonomous ones with constant cylinder rotations $u^0 = 0$, $u^1 = 2$, $u^2 = -2$ and approximate the three corresponding Koopman operators.
 Since the lift coefficient is one of the observables, we simply have to track the corresponding entry of $z$ in the MPC problem:

-The switching sequence obtained by the K-ROM-based MPC algorithm is shown in Figure~\ref{fig:vonKarman}~(b), the corresponding dynamics of the K-ROM in Figure~\ref{fig:vonKarman}~(c).
-We see that the algorithm can successfully track the desired lift trajectory (shown as red stars) using only three different control inputs and a linear reduced model.
-We also observe some divergence, for example between seconds 9 and 10.
-This may be due to the fact that the system simply cannot follow the prescribed desired state using only three different inputs.
-An alternative (and more likely) explanation is that the data (collected from one long-term simulation with random switching) was not rich enough to achieve convergence for all three Koopman operator approximations.
-As a consequence, predictions are not sufficiently accurate which results in the selection of the incorrect control input.
-Furthermore, we have not verified Assumptions~\ref{ass:muIndependence} and \ref{ass:KoopmanBoundedness}.
+The switching sequence obtained by the K-ROM-based MPC algorithm is shown in Figure~\ref{fig:vonKarman}~(c), the corresponding dynamics of the K-ROM in Figure~\ref{fig:vonKarman}~(d).
+We see that the algorithm can successfully track the desired lift trajectory (shown as black dots) using only three different control inputs and a linear reduced model.
+We also observe some divergence, in particular for large reference values.
+This is due to the fact that the system cannot follow the prescribed desired state using the box constraints $[u^l,u^u] = [-2,2]$.
+An additional explanation for deviations may be that the data was not rich enough to achieve good performance for all three Koopman operator approximations, and predictions are not sufficiently accurate which results in the selection of the incorrect control input.
 This will be the subject of further research.
-In the first case, one could simply add a few more controls.
+In the first case, one could adapt the control bounds as well as add a few more controls.
 However, this will lead to an exponential increase in the number of possible solutions for the MPC problem such that special care has to be taken to maintain real-time applicability.
 In the second case, one could adopt ideas from \cite{HWR14}: during system operation, additional data is collected and then used to regularly update the Koopman operator approximations.